Pertussis

 Good to know…

 • Pertussis is cyclical, with peak cases every 3-5 years.
-California’s last epidemic was in 2014 with 10,831 cases reported, including two infant deaths and hundreds of hospitalizations.
+California’s last epidemic was in 2019 with 3,321 cases reported, including one infant death.

-• Infants younger than 1 year old are at highest risk.
+• Pregnant persons and infants younger than 1 year old are at highest risk.

 • In order to protect young infants, here’s who should be vaccinated: